Cray-HPE/docs-csm/upgrade/1.0/README.md

 #### Stage 1.2

-**`IMPORTANT:`** We scale down the conman deployements during stage 1.2 (this stage), so all console sessions will be down for portion of the upgrade
+**`IMPORTANT:`** We scale down the conman deployments during stage 1.2 (this stage), so all console sessions will be down for this portion of the upgrade

 **`IMPORTANT`** If this has be run previously, then check point files may need to be deleted.